 Here are my nine steps to purchasing a home.

-Step 1 – Prepare to buy a home
+Step 1 – Prepare to buy

 This is where I can help.

-Step 3 – Begin house hunting
+Step 3 – Begin house-hunting

-Step 4 – Comprehend the market
+Step 4 – Understand the market

-Step 5 – Find your dream house
+Step 5 – Find the house of your dreams

 Step 6 – Negotiate